robohydra/robohydra/tutorial/index.md

 --------------------------

-Apart from `RoboHydraHeadStatic` and the generic `RoboHydraHead`, there are two other head classes: `RoboHydraHeadFilesystem` and `RoboHydraHeadProxy`.
+Apart from `RoboHydraHeadStatic` and the generic `RoboHydraHead`, there are other, more specific head classes.
+In this section we will see two of them in action: `RoboHydraHeadFilesystem` and `RoboHydraHeadProxy`.
 As you can guess, the former serves static files from the filesystem, while the latter proxies requests to another URL.